ifurusato/kros-core/README.rst

 Support & Liability
 *******************

-This project comes with no promise of support or liability.
+This project comes with no promise of support or acceptance of liability.
 Use at your own risk.

 Further Information